Aradhana (1987 film): Plot

-Puliraju is a small-time rowdy in a small town.
-He meets Jennifer, who arrives in that town as a school teacher.
-Suhasini slaps and berates him for ill-treating his mother.
+Puliraju(Chiranjeevi) is a small-time rowdy in a small town.
+He meets Jennifer(Suhasini), who arrives in that town as a school teacher.
+Jennifer slaps and berates him for ill-treating his mother.
 Puliraju, instead of taking revenge on her, gets attracted towards her and manages to join as her student.
 Over a period of time, Puliraju transforms in his looks behaviour and leaves his past life behind.
 Over a few reels, they both get attracted towards each other, but neither of them express their feelings.
-His mother, surprised by changes in his behaviour, brings his maradalu Gangamma from his village and tries to marry him off.
+His mother, surprised by changes in his behaviour, brings his maradalu Gangamma(Radhika) from his village and tries to marry him off.
 At the same time, Jennifer's family friend Rajasekhar arrives and her father plans her marriage with him.
 Puliraju, struggling with change within himself is attacked by his old enemies and is hospitalized.
 Jennifer reaches the hospital, understands his love towards her and they both unite in the climax.